nico-digiteer/digiteer-vibe-code/README.md

 ⚠️ **Common Issues:**

-- `program not found`: Ensure `.venv` is activated.
+* `program not found`: Ensure `.venv` is activated.
-- Environment mismatch warning: Ensure the virtual environment path matches `.venv`.
+* Environment mismatch warning: Ensure the virtual environment path matches `.venv`.
+* WSL users: Make sure the `uv` binary is installed in WSL, not Windows.

 ---

 ## ✅ Notes

-- Always activate `.venv` before running `crewai run`.
+* Always activate `.venv` before running `crewai run`.
-- Keep `.env` inside `src/`.
+* Keep `.env` inside `src/`.
-- For Windows, use PowerShell or CMD consistently.
+* For Windows, use PowerShell or CMD consistently.
-- For Mac, use the default Terminal or iTerm.
+* For Mac / Linux / WSL, use the default terminal.
+* On WSL, avoid running `.venv` from mounted Windows drives to prevent permission/path errors.

 ---